nibamas/Battleship/README.md

 # Battleship
-Project management exercise with mocha and chai
+Project management exercise with mocha and chai.<br>
+Working with the Team Treehous course called "Javascript Unit Testing".